Marius Moutet: Career

 After becoming a lawyer, he was a delegate from the Rhône department to the second organization of French socialists' congress held in Wagram in September 1900.
 Five years later, he was a delegate from the same department to the founding convention of the French Section of the Workers' International.

-In July 1914, with the support of Jean Jaurès during his candidacy, Moutet was elected Député (Member) in the National Assembly of France representing the Lyon-Vaise district, Rhône.
+In July 1914, with the support of Jean Jaurès during his candidacy, Moutet was elected as a member of the Chamber of Deputies, representing the Vaise neighbourhood of Lyon.
 During the First World War, in May 1917, he was appointed by Aristide Briand to convince the new Russian government, led by Alexander Kerensky, to continue the war on the side of France and Britain.
 The same year, he supported Joseph Caillaux before the High Court of Justice.

 Moutet was a member of the Central Committee of the International Federation for Human Rights in 1918–1936, as Honorary Minister 1936–1939, 1939–1940, 1945–1947.
-He was re-elected Député again for Rhône in 1919 and 1924, but was defeated in 1928 by the Republican-Socialist Party candidate.
-On 13 January 1929, he was elected to represent the Drome department, replacing Jules Nadi, who had died.
+He was re-elected deputy again for Rhône in 1919 and 1924, but was defeated in 1928 by the Republican-Socialist Party candidate.
+On 13 January 1929, he was elected to represent the Drôme department, replacing Jules Nadi, who had died.
 He became a specialist on questions related to the French colonial empire, advocating a generous policy of assimilation, opposing brutal repression and condescending paternalism.
 He was an advocate for independence in Vietnam and friendly towards Ho Chi Minh.

 Moutet served as Minister of the Colonies in the Popular Front governments of 1936 to 1938 under Léon Blum government and Camille Chautemps.
 Moutet later expressed criticism of the Popular Front.
 Moutet faced difficult colonial issues such as removing the prisons in French Guiana.
 To improve the plight of colonized peoples, he removed the Indigénat Code of its substance in the years 1936 and 1937, and completely repealed it on 6 April 1938.
 He ordered the colonial administrators to view famine not as inevitable but as a scourge to be combated following the survey from June 1936 to February 1937.
 He stepped up initiatives to associate the colonized people to the administration within their territory.
 He called for the first time that a black resident, Félix Éboué, become Governor of the Guadeloupe and the French Equatorial Africa.
 He voted for amnesty and the independence of Vietnam.

 On 14 May 1939, at the Congress of the federation of French Section of the Workers' International which met at Drôme, he stated that "every concession (to the Axis Powers) brings us closer to war."
-Moutet was one of The Vichy 80 who refused full authority to Philippe Pétain on 10 July 1940.
+Moutet was one of the Eighty, a group of deputies who refused to grant full authority to Philippe Pétain on 10 July 1940.
 He subsequently went underground and took refuge in Switzerland from 1941 to avoid arrest, with one of his sons being confined to his place in Vals-les-Bains by the Vichy government in retaliation.